Skip to content

 Emirates flight operations are still active to more than 100 destinations worldwide, even as regional disruptions continue to affect air travel across the Middle East.
-While other carriers have scaled back significantly, Emirates is holding its global network together, running a closely monitored schedule and giving affected passengers real flexibility options to manage their travel plans.
+While other carriers have scaled back significantly, Emirates is holding its global network together — running a closely monitored schedule and giving affected passengers real flexibility options to manage their travel plans.

 How Emirates Is Managing the Situation

-For travelers whose Emirates flight has already been disrupted, the airline has put a clear support process in place.
+For travellers whose Emirates flight has already been disrupted, the airline has put a clear support process in place.
 Complimentary date changes are available, meaning you can shift your travel date without paying a fee.
 Full rebooking assistance is also on the table, along with refund options for eligible passengers.

 You can access all of these through the Emirates website, the official Emirates app, their contact centres, or your travel agent.
 Whichever route works best for you, the support is there.